THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 When we first left home we had a sander/polisher onboard.
 Firstly, we had trouble powering this tool.
 Even when we did our DIY bottom job, we’d rather have someone else do the sanding.
 It’s the nastiest part of a bottom job.
 Polishing is something, with our new boat, we’ve only done every haul out, so we’ve paid someone to polish our topside.

 There are a few more things we use here and there.
-Absolutely all of the best tools for cruising boats are in this post and even more are in our Out Chasing Stars Amazon Storefront.
+Absolutely all of the best tools for sailing boats are in this post and even more are in our Out Chasing Stars Amazon Storefront.

 Did we miss any?
 Let us know!